Metamorphosis Alpha: Reception

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this "Dungeons & Dragons in space ...
+Exploring the labyrinths of the spacecraft is not unlike roaming a cavern network or other dungeonlike enclosure."
+Swan concluded by giving the game a rating of 2.5 out of 4, suggesting the old game's true value was as a collector's item.

 David M. Ewalt, in his book Of Dice and Men, commented that Metamorphosis Alpha was "notable as the first role-playing game with a science-fiction setting.
 The game takes place on the starship Warden, a vast spaceship built by the player characters' ancestors; in the aftermath of some unknown disaster, their progeny survive on the ship but don't understand its technology and must fight mutated creatures to ensure their survival."

 Metamorphosis Alpha was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Game designer Gary Gygax explained: "Metamorphosis Alpha is a game that breaks the typical level-progression reward mold but nevertheless offers a rich, if sometimes difficult to gain, array of player rewards — from the knowledge of the environment to beneficial character mutations, learned skills to the acquisition of tech items and other equipment.
-Furthermore it blends fantasy with weird and super science in a unique manner that is captivating to players with imaginations suited to such a startling mixture.
+Furthermore, it blends fantasy with weird and super science in a unique manner that is captivating to players with imaginations suited to such a startling mixture.
 Metamorphosis Alpha — in any edition — stimulates the imagination, encourages keen thinking, and breaks the mold of typical fantasy and science fiction roleplaying games.
 If that doesn't make it one of the best hobby games ever, I don't know what would."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath questioned whether this game was truly science fiction, or was simply another fantasy RPG, pointing out that the setting is simply a large self-contained 17-level dungeon where "Players are left to explore the ship, hex by hex in the 'wilderness' or square by square in the dungeons of the engineering sectors, all for material rewards ...
+These sort of expeditions are the core of the D&D experience and that seems so closely tied to fantasy, for me, that even the presence of laser guns and mutants can't dissuade the association."

+In other media

+In 2004 a mold was created for a never produced Metamorphosis Alpha coin game.
+The mold consisted of 10 coins which would have variations in white, yellow, blue, green, and red.
+The mold was sold to a private collector via eBay in May 2022.

+A number of books have been released, detailing further adventures aboard the Starship Warden.